Islamic poetry: History and origins

+Islamic poetry is a literary tradition that developed across the Muslim world in Arabic, Persian, Turkish, Urdu, and other languages.

+The transition from the pre-Islamic period (the Jahiliyyah) to the early Islamic era marked a shift in the cultural role of poetry.
+The Quran established a new spiritual framework that superseded the tribal authority of pagan poets.
+Concurrently, early Muslims actively adapted the traditional qasida (ode) structure to serve the Islamic context.

+During the life of the Prophet Muhammad, prominent poets such as Hassan ibn Thabit and Ka'b ibn Zuhayr composed classical odes defending the Muslim community and praising the Prophet, gaining his direct approval.
+These early adaptations established the foundation for a vast tradition of Islamic literature.
+Subsequent generations utilized the structural and rhetorical devices of classical Arabic poetry to explore themes of devotion and mysticism across the Islamic world.

-Islamic poetry in different languages
+Islamic poetry by language

+English

-In English, Islamic poetry now tends to be free-form (unrhymed).
+In English, Islamic poetry now tends to be free-form (un-rhymed).
 Current Muslim poets in English include Rafey Habib, Joel Hayward, Dawud Wharnsby, and the late Daniel Moore.

+Arabic

-In Arabic poetry, the qasida (ode) is considered by scholars to be one of its most distinguishing aspects.
+In Arabic poetry, the qasida ("ode") is considered by scholars to be one of its most distinguishing aspects.
 Originating around 500 BC, it is also considered to be fundamental to the development of pre-Islamic poetry.
 It is composed in monorhyme having between fifteen and eighty lines.
 The qasida contains three subtopics or recurring themes; the nasib or the story of a destroyed relationship and home, the fakhr which portrays self-praise for a tribe or oneself, and the rahil which is a journey into the desert involving camels.

 The qasida also involves biographical anecdotes called akhbar, which shows stories of revenge-taking and blood-sacrifice necessary to go through a rite of passage.
 The major components of the akhbar are the recurring themes of blood-revenge, initiated by the death of a father or loved one, and the "arrested development" of a person during their youth.